New York English Academy

 Outside the classroom

 Learning a language is not simply an academic subject that can be learned through books and computers, but it is also a living social tool that can only be truly mastered by sharing it and practicing it with other people in real-life social situations.
-There is also the confidence factor, where the more we practice in real-life situations, including outside the comfort of the classroom, the faster we become comfortable using the language with strangers while traveling, doing business, etc. That is why we constantly organize a diverse series of events, many of which are free, where students can practice what they have learned in challenging, real-life situations, and with many more people than they would meet in the comfort of their classroom.
+There is also the confidence factor, where the more we practice in real-life situations, including outside the comfort of the classroom, the sooner we become comfortable using the language with strangers while traveling, doing business, etc. That is why we constantly organize a diverse series of events, many of which are free, where students can practice what they have learned in challenging, real-life situations, and with many more people than they would meet in the comfort of their classroom.

-This speed of evolution means that even the newest textbooks become obsolete at a much quicker pace than before and we believe that the only way to truly stay abreast of all the developments in English is to constantly use the freshest materials possible, drawn from as many international sources as possible.
-This obviously requires much more work of our teachers who cannot simply buy a textbook and relax, but it also brings more dynamism and excitement to our courses and programs, which benefits our teachers and students equally.
+This speed of evolution means that even the newest textbooks become obsolete at a much quicker pace than before and we believe that the only way to truly stay abreast of all the new developments in English is to constantly use the freshest materials possible, drawn from as many international sources as possible.
+This obviously requires much more work of our teachers who cannot simply buy a textbook and relax, but it also brings more dynamism and excitement into our courses and programs, which benefits our teachers and students equally.

 Come try for yourself

-We believe there are many great ways to learn English and there is simply no ‘best’ way that works for everyone.
+We believe that there are many great ways to learn English and there is simply no ‘best’ way that works for everyone.
 But our approach is very specific and unique and it might just be the best approach for you.
 Perhaps the only way to find out is to come and try a free lesson, or perhaps even one of our public events, many of which are absolutely free.
 Perhaps you will see why we are the fastest growing school in the region and why so many people of all ages and walks of life and fallen in love with our system.

 Prof. Shemtov is certified by both the University of Cambridge and Berlitz and has worked with organizations and professionals of all types and sizes, including top management of multinational corporations and agencies, engineers, scientists, judges, lawyers, doctors, academics, artists, students, etc.